 Water jet technology is employed successfully in many areas of construction and civil engineering, structural engineering, foundation engineering, road and waterway construction as well as in construction repair, renovation, demolition and in recycling.
 Numerous applications in substrate preparation, cleaning and in concrete repair are of particular importance.

 Few processes have changed the construction world so fundamentally in the last thirty years as high-pressure water jet technology.
 Originally seen as an exotic form of engineering with a limited application spectrum, high-pressure water jets nowadays are acknowledged as state-of-the-art in constructional engineering.
 Last but not least, this development was also due to the introduction and implementation of new regulations for construction restoration and environmental protection.
 Here, the high-pressure water jets are also commercially superior to any other method by the use of selective material removal and the minimising or elimination of residual materials subject to disposal regulations.
 The same applies to work results, the purely specialist-technical assessed quality of the implementation.
-This is the basis for standard-conforming warranty and the decisive reason why a growing number of construction companies, construction service companies and ancillary building trades have decided to go for WOMA high-pressure jet technology.
+This is the basis for standard-conforming warranty and the decisive reason why a growing number of construction companies, construction service companies and ancillary building trades rely on WOMA high-pressure pumps and ultra-high-pressure water jetting units.

 High-pressure water jetting is recommended, and even specified in some cases, in almost all relevant construction regulations and guidelines as a method for preparation of surfaces.
 In addition to technical benefits, environmental compatibility and economic efficiency speak in favour of using WOMA high-pressure water jet technology.